 Cybersecurity Ventures expects global cybercrime costs to grow by 15 percent per year over the next three years, reaching $10.5 trillion USD annually by 2025, up from $3 trillion USD in 2015.
 This represents the greatest transfer of economic wealth in history, risks the incentives for innovation and investment, is exponentially larger than the damage inflicted from natural disasters in a year, and will be more profitable than the global trade of all major illegal drugs combined.

 Cybercrime costs include damage and destruction of data, stolen money, lost productivity, theft of intellectual property, theft of personal and financial data, embezzlement, fraud, post-attack disruption to the normal course of business, forensic investigation, restoration and deletion of hacked data and systems, and reputational harm.

-3. The world will have 3.5 million unfilled cybersecurity jobs by the end of 2021.
+3. The world will have 3.5 million unfilled cybersecurity jobs in 2023.

 Every IT position is also a cybersecurity position now.
 Every IT worker, every technology worker, needs to be involved with protecting and defending apps, data, devices, infrastructure and people.